nationalarchives/ds-wagtail/docs/developer-guide/project-conventions.md

 # Etna project conventions

+At TNA we follow a set of conventions for our projects to ensure consistency and quality across our codebases.
+These can be found in our [developer handbook](https://nationalarchives.github.io/developer-handbook/) and should be followed when contributing to the Etna project, as well as the guidance below.

 ## Docker for local development

 Etna uses Docker to create a consistent environment for local development.
+For more information on Docker inside our project see the [Docker guide](docker.md).

 On macOS and Windows, Docker requires [Docker Desktop](https://www.docker.com/products/docker-desktop) to be installed.
 Linux